Reschivon/jForth/README.md

 `start.f` is the Forth code executed when the interpreter starts.
 It defines control flow and other words from primitives

+`test.f` tests to make sure everything is working correctly.
+Should output alternating `11`s and `22`s

 `OldInterpreter.java` is an older iteration of the interpreter.
 You can see that I'm over reliant on the Java type system and implement words directly in Java without understanding compiling words or memory.
 I suspect this is a common issue for all C-derivative programmers doing low-level for the first time.
 But what a learning experience this was!

 There is an even earlier iteration that I made impulsively in the dark of night -- an even more naive python interpreter with words like IF that worked by scanning the source file for THEN . . .